-I can’t help you much with that one, sorry.
-Crew hand out ginger based anti sickness tablets on departure, I don’t know if they work.
+Crew normally hand out ginger based anti-sickness tablets on departure, I don’t know if they work.

 Keep your eyes on the water and get plenty of fresh air.

 I’ve only been seasick once, on the way out to the Yongala, a wreck dive off Townsville.
-Some people were vomiting, all the fish came up to the surface for a feed, it was kind of gross but cool.
+Some people were vomiting causing fish to come up to the surface for a feed, so it was kind of gross but cool.
 My seasickness disappeared as soon as I jumped in the water.